 A Path To Sage

-Salvia officinalis (sage, also called garden sage, common sage, or culinary sage) is a perennial, evergreen subshrub, with woody stems, grayish leaves, and blue to purplish flowers.
-It is a member of the mint family Lamiaceae and native to the Mediterranean region.
+Salvia officinalis (sage, also called garden sage, common sage, or culinary sage) is a perennial, evergreen subshrub, with woody stems, greyish leaves, and blue to purplish flowers.
+It is a member of the mint family Lamiaceae and native to the e Mediterranean region.
 It has a long history of medicinal and culinary use, and in modern times as an ornamental garden plant.
 Medicinal use of Sage: Sage has a very long history of effective medicinal use and is an important domestic herbal remedy for disorders of the digestive system.

 The list of sage application goes on and on; to me, personally, it is so beautiful when in bloom which brightens up my day every time when I pass by it.
 I call it a path to sage. :)